PrithwiShM/Sentiment-Analysis/README.md

 such as “crap”, “insulting”, “amazing”, “breathtaking”, etc.

 ### Part 2

+For this part and the next part, Glove embeddings will be required.
+Please visit the (this website)[https://nlp.stanford.edu/projects/glove/] to get the 'glove.6B.zip' and place the extracted folder in the working directory ( root of the github repo).

 #### Logistic Regression
 Logistic regression is a classification technique that is most often used for binary classification, where it models the probability of a particular class.